Gurpreetkaur2006/TRACELNS/README.md

 3. Log in with the demo credentials shown on the login screen
 4. Start registering complaints — sample seed data is included so the dashboard isn't empty on first run

-### Current Scope / Phase
+### Current Scope

-This is **Phase 1** of a multi-phase build:
-- ✅ Phase 1 — Complaint registration, local storage, risk scoring, link analysis, dashboard (current)
+Complaint registration, local storage, risk scoring, link analysis, and an intelligence dashboard — all running fully offline in the browser.
-- 🔜 Phase 2 — *(describe your planned Phase 2 here, e.g. bank-account/transaction trail analysis)*
-- 🔜 Phase 3 — *(describe your planned Phase 3 here, e.g. cloud sync, multi-user roles)*

 A "Future Scope" view inside the app itself outlines further planned upgrades (cloud database integration, bank transaction parsing, AI-based fraud pattern detection, GIS mapping, role-based access control).